hasherezade/tiny_tracer/README.md

 To compile the prepared project you need to use [Visual Studio >= 2012](https://visualstudio.microsoft.com/downloads/).
 It was tested with [Intel Pin 3.26](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads).<br/>
 Clone this repo into `\source\tools` that is inside your Pin root directory.
 Open the project in Visual Studio and build.
 Detailed description available [here](https://github.com/hasherezade/tiny_tracer/wiki/Installation#on-windows).<br/>
-To build with Intel Pin < 3.26 on Windows, use the legacy Visual Studio projects.
+To build with Intel Pin < 3.26 on Windows, use the appropriate legacy Visual Studio project.

 ### On Linux